Kreogist/Mu/Readme.md

 * [Lin Yuan](https://github.com/SphericalHarnomics)
 * [miaolapd](https://github.com/miaolapd)

+## Compile and Build

+To compile and build μ from the source code, we suggest you to visit the [Compile](https://github.com/Kreogist/Mu/wiki/Compile) and [Build](https://github.com/Kreogist/Mu/wiki/Build) page at wiki.

 ## License

 μ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.